Construction of the World Trade Center: Eviction controversy

 The dispute with local business owners went through the court system to the New York State Court of Appeals.
 Although several lower courts refused to hear the merchants' cases, they also ruled that the World Trade Center did not serve a "public purpose" and that the plan had caused harm to Radio Row merchants, contrary to what Tobin had claimed.
 In response, Tobin announced that the lower courts had ruled on the constitutional question of "public purpose", prompting an appellate judge to issue a public rebuke for Tobin's "extramural misrepresentation" of the outcome.
 Tobin changed his offer to the merchants, offering to relocate them to a new electronics complex and delay demolition until 1964.
-However, in public, he acted as though the judges had already ruled in his favor on the constitutional question.
+In public, he acted as though the judges had already ruled in his favor on the constitutional question.
 In February 1963, the New York Court of Appeals ruled that the World Trade Center did not constitute a "public purpose", thereby nullifying the Port Authority's land acquisition.
 The Port Authority immediately appealed, and in April, the same court reversed its previous decision, upholding the Port Authority's right of eminent domain and saying that the project had a "public purpose".
 The merchants then appealed to the United States Supreme Court.
 On November 12, 1963, the Supreme Court rejected the case, stating that it lacked proof of needing federal action.

 Under the state law, the Port Authority was required to assist business owners in relocating, something it had been doing since 1962.
 However, many business owners regarded what the Port Authority offered as inadequate.
 Questions continued while the World Trade Center was constructed, as to whether the Port Authority really ought to take on the project, described by some as a "mistaken social priority."